winstonProgramming/YourQuantTester/README.md

 ## ❗ Disclaimers
 - YourQuantTester is for informational purposes only.
 Nothing in this repository should be interpreted as a recommendation to buy, sell, or hold any financial asset.
 - Past performance is not indicative of future results.
-Although some quantitative trading strategies may seem extremely profitable in testing, they may perform differently across different timeframes and different markets.
+Although some quantitative trading strategies may demonstrate to be extremely profitable in testing, they may perform differently across other timeframes and other markets.
 - YourQuantTester is a work in progress with many bugs and oversights.
 It also relies on publicly available financial data, which may contain errors or omissions.
 Data accuracy is not guaranteed so use YourQuantTrader at your own risk.